Distinct Extreme Scores in Random Round-Robin Tournaments: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Noga Alon for the valuable discussions.
-I also thank Boris Alemi for executing the computation on the department’s high-performance computer.
-This research is supported in part by BSF grant 2020063.
+I would like to thank Noga Alon for valuable discussions, John W.~Moon and Miklós Simonovits for helpful comments and suggestions.
+I thank Boris Alemi for carrying out the computations on the department’s high-performance computer.
+This research was supported in part by BSF grant 2020063.